 In the early stages, I found learning Nepali frustrating.
 It seemed like the other students were learning more than I was, and I started wondering if I just didn’t have a talent for languages.
 When I expressed my insecurities to the program director, he found a novel way to encourage me.
 He told me that the students who reported the most stress in the early stages of the program tended to leave Nepal with the highest level of fluency.

 This story helped me calm my learning anxiety.
 Rather than fretting about whether I had a talent for language, I just continued to plod along finding aspects of the language learning experience that I enjoyed, including struggling to communicate with my home stay family.
 Unsurprisingly, this positive perspective led me to take more positive action, leading to positive results.
 By the end of the program I was one of the most fluent speakers in the group.
 Moreover, I had established a number of mindsets and behaviors that supported my success in future learning endeavors, including the belief that frustration was a positive rather than negative indicator of progress.
-I started to use the severity of my headache at the end of each day as proxy for my learning curve for that day.
+I started to use the severity of my headache at the end of each day as a proxy for my learning curve for that day.
 A throbbing cranium became a sign that I had learned something new.

 Replace “Fake it ’til you make it” with “Make it so you don’t (feel like you) have to fake it.”